 Albergue Verde, Sarah, RIcardo & Mincho

-At the entrance to the village of Hospital de Orbiego I met Mincho, who looked like a mix of a local farmer, an Indian and Jesus with his long hair and warm smile. - How are you?
+At the village of Hospital de Orbiego I came across Mincho, who looked like a mix of a local farmer, an Indian and Jesus with long hair. - How are you?
 Where are you going today?
-Mincho took out his business card and told me a little about the facilities at Albergue Verde.
-At first I thought "go hippie", but after a short break in the town square, I walked past Albergue Verde, where Mincho met me at the garden gate.
-He asked me again, and I replied that I was actually well-used and had a bad foot.
-"Don't worry, the Camino will heal you", Mincho responded with a smile, and suddenly I collapsed, overwhelmed with emotions.
-"Take your time".
-I relaxed a bit in the garden, and soon I was ready for a little tour.
-A lovely stay with pleasant conversations, my first good experiences with yoga and an extra night at the warm hostel with time and energy for most things.
+He took out his business card and told me a little about the facilities at Albergue Verde.
+At first I thought "go away, hippie", but after a short break, I changed my mind and walked past the cute family house on the edge of the small village.
+Mincho was surprised to meet me at the garden gate and asked me again.
+I explained that I was actually well used after a few hard days on a bad foot.
+"Don't worry, the Camino will heal you", Mincho sent a smile, and I was overwhelmed with emotions.
+"Take your time."
+I relaxed in the garden, and soon I was ready for a tour of the warm hostel, where it turned into an extra night, pleasant conversations and my first positive experiences with yoga and meditation.

-- The Camino doesn´t provide you, what you want, but what you need
+- The Camino doesn´t provide you, what you expect, but what you need" - (way of speaking)

-- Back at the Albergue, Alex walked through the door.
-He had driven all night from Granada in southern Spain and was in the area with his girlfriend to open a private school.
-Alex was also a podiatrist and showed me how to support my foot with a bandage and compensate for a slightly sunken forefoot.
-"Look for the signs, the signs of life," Mincho greeted us, and we disappeared out the garden gate full of experiences and good energy.
-Since then, I have been back several times, and I will always appreciate the time Mincho accosted me at the entrance to the Hospital de Orbiego.
+- Back at Albergue Verde I also managed to greet one of Mincho's friends, Alex, who had driven all night from Granada in southern Spain with the intention of opening a private school.
+Alex was also a podiatrist and showed me how I could support my foot with a simple bandage, and in that way compensate for a slightly sunken forefoot. - "Look for the signs, the signs of life", Mincho greeted us, and we disappeared out of the garden gate with small steps and good energy.
+Since then I have been past Albergue Verde many times, and I will never forget when Mincho accosted me at the entrance to Hospital de Orbiego.
 Honor be to your memory.

-- And then there was Klaus, who asked me what kind of pilgrim I was, sitting there with coffee and ice cream?
-He himself didn't eat during the day but drank a couple of beers or five while he explained how the monks had invented the art of beer.
-A few days later we met again, where Klaus opened up more and told me about everyday life at home with a mortgage and a job that he had never really enjoyed.
+- And then there was Klaus, who asked a little confrontationally what kind of pilgrim I was "sitting there" with ice cream and coffee?
+He himself didn't eat during the day, but drank a couple of beers or five while he explained how the monks had invented the art of beer.
+A few days later we met again, and Klaus opened up more and told us about everyday life with somewhat boring routines, a mortgage and a job he had never really enjoyed.

-- Of course, I can tell more stories from my total of 10 months on the Camino, with both alone time and enriching meetings with other travelers, but instead I would like to encourage you to travel and experience different sides of life.
-There are several roads to Santiago and many ways to approach the journey.
-What will your next trip look like?
-The shared trips next spring are for a maximum of 6 participants.
-Join us on the Camino.
+- Of course, I can share more stories from my total 10 months along the Camino with alone time and enriching meetings with other travelers, but instead I would like to encourage you to travel and experience different sides of life.
+There are many roads to Santiago and many ways to approach the journey.

 - Top of page